-If you are looking to either make or borrow money but would like to avoid traditional loans from financial service providers, peer to peer lending might be right for you.
+Peer to peer lending is available in South Africa today.
+It will suit you if you are looking to either make or borrow money.
+But would like to avoid traditional loans from financial service providers.

 What is peer to peer lending?